Makhloota - vegan legume stew from the Levant

 Just when you're actually eagerly awaiting your ordered new kitchen and cursing the world for the late delivery (yep, happened to me), a stew comes at the right time.
 It's quick, doesn't require much cookware and it's actually always delicious!
 If you're a fan of legumes in addition to stews then you should prick up your ears now!
 Today we have a really delicious and easy to make legume stew called Makhloota.
 Without any meat at all!

 Makhloota - the "mixed bag" stew

-But whether dried or not, makhloota is Levantine soul food at its best!
+But whether dried or not, makhloota is Levantine comfort food at its best!

 Update 3 February 2021

 I had originally developed the recipe for dried pulses, however I got feedback that the recipe didn't work out so well.
 Your feedback is really important to me and I always take it seriously.
 So I have directly redeveloped the recipe from scratch and simplified it.
 The basis is now no longer dried pulses, but already cooked ones.
 With this, you are guaranteed to get the result I had in my kitchen.
 There is now also more bulgur in it, which improves the texture again.
 In addition, the recipe is now much quicker to make.
 If you liked it or something didn't work out, feel free to write me in the comments.